This quick article will explain some of the common questions regarding blocking statistics and blocking flow view.

 The block stats only is useful if you are encountering problems.
 The DNS blocks can not tell domains that are blocked and domains that are not valid.
-So it is very likely, the domain may be invalid.
+So it is very likely, that the domain may be invalid.
 And the software does that ... they may query for invalid domains.
 Please do not ask us why, because we don't know.

-Each piece of software is different, we can not tell you why it queries for domains that don't exist or end with ".lan". (the same reason as we can't tell you why a device talk to a certain site)
+Each piece of software is different, we can not tell you why it queries for domains that don't exist or end with ".lan". (the same reason as we can't tell you why a device talks to a certain site)

 Why do I see known domains trying to access my network?